In research design, what is the main objective of employing ethical guidelines?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

 The main objective of employing ethical guidelines in research design is to ensure the integrity and welfare of participants.
-Ethical guidelines are established principles that aim to protect individuals involved in research studies from harm and ensure that their rights and dignity are respected.
-This includes obtaining informed consent, maintaining confidentiality, and safeguarding participants from any form of physical or psychological distress.
-By adhering to these ethical standards, researchers not only promote trust and credibility in their work but also uphold the moral responsibility to treat participants fairly and with respect.
+Ethical guidelines are established to protect individuals involved in research, addressing issues such as informed consent, privacy, and potential harm.
+By adhering to these standards, researchers can uphold the rights and dignity of participants, fostering trust and promoting responsible conduct within the research community.

 Subscribe